-"Ambient sound level" means the reading on an integrating impulse ' sound level meter taken at a measuring point in the absence of any alleged disturbing noise at the end of a total period of at least 10 minutes after such meter was put into operation in terms of the Noise Control Regulations GR 2544 of 1990 in terms of Section 25 of the Environment Conservation Act No 73 of 1989.
+"Ambient sound level" means the reading on an integrating impulse 'sound level meter taken at a measuring point in the absence of any alleged disturbing noise at the end of a total period of at least 10 minutes after such meter was put into operation in terms of the Noise Control Regulations GR 2544 of 1990 in terms of Section 25 of the Environment Conservation Act No 73 of 1989.

-&lt;sup>2 The Mogale City Local Municipality is a Category B municipality located within the West Rand District in the Gauteng Province.
+2 The Mogale City Local Municipality is a Category B municipality located within the West Rand District in the Gauteng Province.
 It lies directly south and west of the City of Tshwane and City of Johannesburg Metropolitan areas respectively.
 The northern part of Mogale City comprises the bulk of the Cradle of Humankind World Heritage Site

-"Animal" means a creature or living thing, other than human, being able to move of its own accord and in this Policy includes birds and poultry.

-"Assistive Technology" It is an umbrella term that includes assistive, adaptive, and rehabilitative devices and services for persons with disabilities, which enable persons with disabilities and learning differences to attain independence.
-They include for example, loop systems, sub texting, and alternative input for cognitive assistance and computer or electrical assistive devices (White Paper on the Rights of Persons with Disabilities, South African office of the Deputy President, 2015: 3).

-"Authorised official" means any official of the Municipality who has been authorized by the Municipality, in accordance with the Msunduzi SPLUM By law of 2021, to administer, implement, and enforce the provisions of this Policy.

-"Basic Services" One of the key features of a developmental state is to ensure that all citizens especially the poor and other vulnerable groups, have access to basic services, including municipal services such as bulk water, energy, lighting roads, sustainable housing, welfare, health care, education and supporting infrastructure delivery.
-The Constitution of the country places the responsibility on government to ensure that such services are progressively expanded to all, within the limits of available resources (White Paper on the Rights of Persons with Disabilities, South African office of the Deputy President, 2015: 5).

-"Boarding House" means a dwelling house where the habitable rooms are rented out for an extended period by the resident owner / occupant to unrelated persons and communal facilities such as the kitchen, lounge, dining room and bathrooms are shared by the boarders.
-A boarding house shall comply with the approved policy.
+- "Animal" means a creature or living thing, other than human, being able to move of its own accord and in this Policy includes birds and poultry. - "Assistive Technology" It is an umbrella term that includes assistive, adaptive, and rehabilitative devices and services for persons with disabilities, which enable persons with disabilities and learning differences to attain independence.
+They include for example, loop systems, sub texting, and alternative input for cognitive assistance and computer or electrical assistive devices (White Paper on the Rights of Persons with Disabilities, South African office of the Deputy President, 2015: 3). - "Authorised official" means any official of the Municipality who has been authorized by the Municipality, in accordance with the Msunduzi SPLUM By law of 2021, to administer, implement, and enforce the provisions of this Policy. - "Basic Services" One of the key features of a developmental state is to ensure that all citizens especially the poor and other vulnerable groups, have access to basic services, including municipal services such as bulk water, energy, lighting roads, sustainable housing, welfare, health care, education and supporting infrastructure delivery.
+The Constitution of the country places the responsibility on government to ensure that such services are progressively expanded to all, within the limits of available resources (White Paper on the Rights of Persons with Disabilities, South African office of the Deputy President, 2015: 5). - "Boarding House" means a dwelling house where the habitable rooms are rented out for an extended period by the resident owner / occupant to unrelated persons and communal facilities such as the kitchen, lounge, dining room and bathrooms are shared by the boarders.
+For the purposes of this policy the maximum number of borders shall not exceed ten (10) and can only be accommodated on one (1) dwelling unit per property, and shall be conducted by the owner or provided that the Council may, in exceptional circumstances which do not prejudice the continued use of the Dwelling as a residence, permit the activity or use to be conducted by a person other than the owner, such as the manager for regulatory purposes.
+A boarding house shall comply with the approved policy and all other applicable legislation.